apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

 it with your web apps or mobile apps with REST API calls.

-For more details about the APIs for actions, activations, packages, rules, and triggers, see the [OpenWhisk and Nuvolaris API documentation](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/openwhisk/openwhisk/master/core/controller/src/main/resources/apiv1swagger.json).
+For more details about the APIs for actions, activations, packages, rules, and triggers, see the [OpenWhisk and OpenServerless API documentation](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/openwhisk/openwhisk/master/core/controller/src/main/resources/apiv1swagger.json).

 All the capabilities in the system are available through a REST API.